openshift/ansible-service-broker/docs/auth.md

 ```

 #### Deployment template and secrets
-Here is an example of creating a secret that the service catalog can use, from the above role that will grant access.
+Here is an example of creating a secret that the service catalog can use.
+This example will assume that the role, `access-asb-role`, has been created already.
 From the [deployment template](https://github.com/openshift/ansible-service-broker/blob/master/templates/deploy-ansible-service-broker.template.yaml#L224-L248):
 ```yaml
 - apiVersion: v1
   kind: ServiceAccount